ariefzuhri/Waqtu/README.md

 [Creative Commons Attribution 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Changelog
 ---------

+**Version 1.4.0 – 26/05/2019**
+- Corrected the issue with the current prayer time detection by adding the case for the late isyak when the current time > midnight but the current time < the imsak time
+- Applied the Chameleon Rainmeter plugin to blend the styles seamlessly with the current desktop wallpaper

 **Version 1.3.0 – 25/05/2019**
 - Regression: set DoNotOverrideHiddenNonDebug=1 to hide the debug meters